 Assessment of English language skills and mathematics skills is based on evaluation of the high school transcript (course averages grades 9-11 and Regents exam scores).
-Entering students who do not initially demonstrate competency in English language skills and mathematics skills may be identified as needing HUM 111 or Writing Lab course, 1 credit, and/or MAT 104, 3 credits.
-Completion of HUM 111 or Writing Lab course, 1 credit, is recommended in the first term of study.
+Entering students who do not initially demonstrate competency in English language skills and mathematics skills may be identified as needing HUM 100 and/or MAT 104, 3 credits.
+Completion of HUM 100 is recommended in the first term of study.
 Completion of MAT 104 is recommended in the first year of study.